britive/onboarding/Access Broker/gke-deployment/README.md

 That's it!
 The script will:

 - Clean up any existing deployment
-- Start fresh local registry on port 5055
+- Build and push your image to GCP registry
-- Build and push your image
+- Deploy to Kubernetes as a deployment
-- Deploy to Kubernetes
+- Setup kubeconfig for the broker to use for checkout and check-ins
 - Show status

 ## Monitor